We receive advertising fees from the brands we review that affect ranking.

 The HubSpot Starter Customer Platform includes the Starter edition of every HubSpot product – Marketing Hub, Sales Hub, Service Hub, Content Hub, Data Hub, and Commerce Hub – bundled together on top of the Smart CRM, with AI features powered by Breeze.

-For full pricing context, Sonary’s HubSpot Pricing Breakdown covers every tier in detail.
+For a full pricing context, Sonary’s HubSpot Pricing Breakdown covers every tier in detail.
 Here’s the Starter Customer Platform spec specifically as of 2026:

 Spec HubSpot starter customer platform